snick512/Cloudflare/README.md

 # Cloudflare
  A Cloudflare tool to manage the basics of zones using their direct API.

- The .sh is for a simple, terminal based interace style, and remains open until terminated.
+ The .sh is for a simple, terminal based interface style, and remains open until terminated.

  Or, you may use bin/cloudflare (a binary) directly.